China 2185: Plot synopsis

-Additional digital clones of Mao begin appearing as "electric pulse beings".
+It is revealed Brain 2 was a 185 year old man who was deeply dissatisfied at the country's progressiveness, and killed himself after an argument with his great-grandson.
+Brain 2 begins to clone himself to create "electric pulse beings".
 These digital clones regard the China they encounter as having turned towards revisionism.
 They deem China as overcome with crass materialism and degeneracy.
-The Mao digital clones destroy the Central Firework System and establish a cyber government named The Republic of Huaxia.
+The digital clones occupy the central computer and establish a cyber government named The Republic of Huaxia (a traditional name for China which conveys Chineseness in an ethnic, rather than territorial sense).
 They hijack China's internet-based security system to censor behaviors they deem deviant, including by destroying neon lights, removing bikini advertisements, and shutting down night clubs.
 The digital clones broadcast information on sexual morality, work ethics, and traditional modes of living.
+They violently oppress the populace.
+The Republic of Huaxia seeks to instigate nuclear war with the Soviet Union.